St. Agatha – St. James Church

 The current church has undergone various renovations over its history.
 The original structure featured strikingly asymmetrical towers, with the left tower having a circular profile and conical pinnacle.
 In 1930, the circular tower was reprofiled to match the square tower on the right side of the church, producing the symmetrical profile that is seen today.
 At the same time, electrical lighting was added to the interior of the church for the first time.
 A further renovation occurred in 2003, with the interior repainted in a simpler and less colorful design.
 The traditional altar rail was removed, and a large ambo was installed.
 In 2018-2019, the lower level of the church was renovated into a cafeteria and events space, the old school building was renovated to serve as a student ministry and office space, and link was built connecting the church to the old school building.

 A three-story pariochial school was built behind the church during the 1920s.
 The school remained in operation for several decades before closing in the 1970s due to declining enrollment.
 For a time, the old school building was leased as office space to the University of Pennsylvania.
 In 2019, the old school building was further renovated and became the home of the Newman Centers for both the University of Pennsylvania and Drexel University, following the sale of the former Newman Center building next door.
-The Newman Center at the University of Pennsylvania, founded in 1893 as the first such community inspired by St John Henry Newman, had operated independently of the parish sinch inception, despite being located next door since 1970.
+The Newman Center at the University of Pennsylvania, founded in 1893 as the first such community inspired by St John Henry Newman, had operated independently of the parish since inception, despite being located next door since 1970.
 In 2010, the Newman Center was merged with the parish following the sale of the building at 33 S 33rd St with had housed Drexel Newman Center (established 1921), placing all three entities under the same leadership for the first time.